AUSTRALIAN COTTON IS PART OF SOMETHING BETTER

 Cotton Australia is an active member of Better Cotton, with about 25% of Australia's cotton crop qualifying as Better Cotton.

-Better Cotton is a not-for profit organisation stewarding global standards for Better Cotton, bringing together cotton’s complex supply chain from farmers to retailers.
+Better Cotton is a not-for profit organisation stewarding global standards for sustainable cotton production, bringing together the industry’s complex supply chain from farmers to retailers.
 According to Better Cotton, it “exists to make global cotton production better for the people who produce it, better for the environment it grows in and better for the sector’s future.
 Better Cotton brings together farmers, ginners, traders, spinners, mills, cut & sew, manufacturers, retailers, brands and grassroots organisations in a unique global community committed to developing Better Cotton as a sustainable mainstream commodity.”

 Cotton Australia is an implementing partner and member of Better Cotton, and supplies Better Cotton into the textile supply chain from Australian farms that are fully certified in the industry's myBMP program.
 Brands and retailers interested in sourcing Better Cotton must first join the program.

 HOW BETTER COTTON WORKS

 Better Cotton is a global, multi-stakeholder organisation that operates at many levels in many countries.
 In simple terms Better Cotton:

 - Collaborates with "implementing partners", organisations (like Cotton Australia) to facilitate cotton farmers to use the Better Cotton Standard, train farmers in the standard directly and issue licences to those farmers who meet the standard's minimum criteria

 - Partners with brands and retailers to encourage demand for Better Cotton

 - Channels funds from membership and public-private partnerships into farm-level training and verification

 - Facilitates Better Cotton into the supply chain using a mass balance model and the Better Cotton Tracer System for traceability and data collection